arnoweb/recsys-spotlight-pytorch-fastapi/README.md

 - **Spotlight**: A recommendation library based on PyTorch, used to simplify building and training collaborative filtering models.
 - **FastAPI**: A high-performance API framework used to expose the recommendation model for external access.
 - **Solara**: A React-based framework for building a Web UI, allowing users to interact with the recommendation model and visualize results.
+- **DVC**: is an open-source tool for versioning datasets, managing machine learning models, and ensuring reproducibility with seamless Git integration.

 ## How to use the Recommendation System